-As detailed in fact sheet 6.302, Creating wildfire defensible zones, enclosed, an important factor that determines a structure's ability to survive wildfire is defensible space.
+As detailed in the enclosed fact sheet no. 6.302, Creating Wildfire-Defensible Zones, an important factor that determines a structure's ability to survive wildfire is defensible space.
 Defensible space is a maintained area around a structure where fuels (flammable materials) are modified to slow the possible spread of wildfire to the structure, as well as from the structure to the surrounding areas.
 Defensible space provides a place where structure protection and fire suppression operations may occur.
-Wildfire hazard mitigation work breaks up fuel continuity, potentially decreasing a wildfire's intensity, and for more effectiveness should be completed beyond a home's defensible space area.
+Wildfire hazard mitigation work breaks up fuel continuity, potentially decreasing a wildfire's intensity.